donnywarren/dynamic-trivia/README.md

 	a) animated welcome screeen
 	b) instruction screen with difficulty selection buttons
 	c) category selection screeen with six category buttons
-	d) game play screen
+	d) game play screen with:
 		1. start button that converts to animated timer
 		2. current score board
 		3. question with 4 randomly arranged answers
 		4. new game button

  IV.
 App will be responsive to larger screen sizes but fundamentaly designed for mobile
 ```

 #### PostMVP